Counselling Practitioner MBACP

 Please contact me for a confidential and informal discussion.
 I can help you to decide whether therapy might be beneficial at this time.

 I look forward to hearing from you and helping you work towards a more positive life.

-DURING THE CORONAVIRUS LOCKDOWN I AM CURRENTLY WORKING WITH MY CLIENTS ONLINE FOR VIDEO AND TELEPHONE SESSIONS.
+DURING THE LOCKDOWN I AM NOW ONCE AGAIN WORKING WITH CLIENTS FACE TO FACE AND I AM ALSO CONTINUING TO OFFER VIDEO AND TELEPHONE SESSIONS.
 Clients have stated to me that during these difficult and anxious times, it is working well for them to be able to have support in place.
-Confidential sessions take place on Vsee and Zoom.
-Click on the link to accept my invitation for Vsee or open a Zoom account so I can send an invitation for our session.
+Confidential sessions take place on Zoom.
+All you need is to open a free Zoom account so I can send a link for our session together.

 I am also available for telephone counselling.
 Please enquire.

 University of Leicester – Certificate in Counselling Studies

 University of Hull – Advanced Diploma - Introduction to Couple Counselling

 Birkbeck University of London – Postgraduate Certificate in Systemic Practice (Families & Couples), with Merit

 All Relate mandatory training including Mental Health, Domestic Violence Assessment, Domestic Violence Awareness & Safety Training, Intervention and Individual Structured Interview, Adult Survivors of Sexual Abuse.